-Can Venture Builders – organizations dedicated to systematically produce new companies, which they help launch, grow and succeed – help close this gap?
-At Satgana, we believe this highlights an urgent opportunity for venture builders to not only be aware of their impact within the startup ecosystem, but to be more intentional about how they support female founders, increase the pipeline of female-founded companies, and uncover opportunities to drive systematic change.
+Can Venture Capital (VC) firms help close this gap?
+At Satgana, we believe this highlights an urgent opportunity for VC firms to not only be aware of their impact within the startup ecosystem, but to be more intentional about how they support female founders, increase the pipeline of female-founded companies, and uncover opportunities to drive systematic change.

 A recent study by Boston Consulting Group revealed that for every $1 of investment raised, women-owned startups generated $0.78 in revenue, compared to $0.31 for male-run businesses.
 Despite their outperformance, challenges remain, with funding the number one barrier for female entrepreneurs at every stage of their journey.
 According to The Rose Review of Female Entrepreneurship, on average, women launch businesses with 53% less capital than men.
 This severely limits female founders and their ability to scale up.

 The contribution women could make in business is substantial if more capital was invested and the barriers for female founders removed.
 McKinsey reported that companies in the top quartile for gender diversity on executive teams were 25% more likely to have an above-average profitability than companies in the fourth quartile — up from 15% in 2014.
 VC funds are losing out on an opportunity to the detriment of the entire entrepreneurship ecosystem and the economy at large.
 If we want a robust and inclusive recovery, the economy has to include access to funding for innovative, women-led companies.